NittanyLion/Grumps.jl/docs/src/objects.md

 ## Optimization options

 The default optimization options are sensible, in which case this section can be skipped.
 But for those who want to play with tolerances and such, have at it.

+There is one exception, however, and that exception pertains to using less memory.
+There is a separate section dedicated to that possibility, namely [Memory conservation](@ref)

 ```@docs
 OptimizationOptions()